-During the last 7 days, eastern, northeastern, and central highland areas of Afghanistan received rain showers.
-Rainfall totals of 5-25mm, and locally more than 25mm in Kunar and Badakhshan provinces, were observed according to satellite estimates.
-30-day rainfall analysis shows small negative anomalies of 10-50mm over southeastern and northeastern zones.
+During the last 7 days, southeastern, eastern, and northeastern areas of Afghanistan received rain showers.
+Rainfall totals of 5-25mm were observed according to satellite estimates.
+30-day rainfall analysis shows small positive anomalies of 10-50mm over southeastern and eastern zones.
 Longer-term deficits (25-50mm) also remain present according to 90-day analysis in northern and western areas - more than 50% decrease compared to normal.
 As such, a drought hazard is placed along the Turkmenistan border within a broader region of abnormal dryness.
-Vegetation health indices show considerably degraded ground conditions northern and western provinces because of the poor rains.
+Vegetation health indices show considerably degraded ground conditions northern and western provinces because of the poor rains, but improved conditions in the Southeast.

-For the outlook period, light rain is possible in far-eastern Afghanistan.
+For the outlook period, light to moderate rain is possible in eastern and southeastern Afghanistan.
 Total rainfall of 5-25mm of precipitation is expected.
 The remainder of the country is seasonably dry.